namoscato/todaypgh/content/story/2020/37/one-day.md

 images = ["/uploads/angeline_slick_mhja_-_angeline_chalifoux.jpg"]
 schools = ["North Allegheny School District"] slug = ""
-title = "One day, "
+title = "\"One day, I hope schools are a safe place for children to be themselves and explore new opportunities without acts of discrimination and microggressions.\""
 [educator]
 is_student = true
 name = "Angeline Chalifoux"